athenian-programming/teleop-nav/README.md

 * Google vision API (https://cloud.google.com/vision/).
 Same exercise as speech, but using pictures to control a robot.

-* Slack bot to learn how to write a chat bot.
-Cool APIs that we could use include: https://api.ai and https://recast.ai Both make building a bot and processing natural language really easy.
+* Slack chat bot.
+APIs that we could use include: https://api.ai and https://recast.ai Both make building a bot and processing natural language really easy.

 * Twilio (https://www.twilio.com) to enable control via voice or sms.